yairm210/Unciv/docs/Modders/1-Mods.md

 There are three main kinds of mods:

 -   **Extension mods** - these add new nations/units/buildings/resources to a base ruleset - can be either to the default ruleset, or to a base ruleset mod.
-Easy to do and probably the better place to get started.
+Easy to do and probably the better place to get started - for example, [creating a new Civilization](2-Making-a-new-Civilization.md)
 -   **Base Ruleset mods** - these replace the entire existing ruleset - tech tree, units, policies, nations etc - to give an entirely different experience than the base game.
 These generally require quite a bit of work, but give a whole new experience, and so are the most popular.
 -   **Ruleset-agnostic mods** - these do not contain any ruleset-related jsons, but instead contain other affects.
 Audiovisual mods (including tilesets, unitsets, and UI skins) and map mods are in this category.

 Creating and editing mods from your phone is NOT RECOMMENDED - it's *much easier* using a desktop device!

-## Audiovisual Mods

-In addition to changing the rules - or even without doing so, mods can override existing graphics or sounds, or add music tracks.
-The game also has the ability to display graphics that are not included in the base game at all, such as leader portrait or wonder splash images, that must be provided by mods.
-For details, see [Audiovisual Mods](3-Images-and-Audio.md).

-Custom tilesets and unitsets are a subgroup of these - see [Creating a custom tileset](4-Creating-a-custom-tileset.md) - as are UI skin mods, see [Creating a UI skin](5-Creating-a-UI-skin.md)

-Such mods are candidates for the "Permanent audiovisual mod" switch available on the Mod Management Screen.
-Note that this feature includes graphics or sounds from the selected mod in _all_ games, even those started before installing the mod.

-In case of a mod bringing both changed rules and audiovisuals, the 'permanent' feature will include only the media on all games, to use the rules you will still need to select the mod for a new game.

 ## Mod names